SAG Infotech Official Tax Blog Big Discount for Tax Experts

 Indian Army

-The impact of goods and services tax on Indian army is very deep and has taken the overall debt up to 5 thousand crores.
-As earlier it was known that the Indian army is lacking basic necessities like ammunition, arms, assault rifles, battle tanks and bulletproof jackets, now it is again under the burden of goods and services tax of up to 5 thousand crores applied by the Indian government.
+The impact of goods and services tax on the Indian army is very deep and has taken the overall debt up to 5 thousand crores.
+As earlier it was known that the Indian army lacked basic necessities like ammunition, arms, assault rifles, battle tanks and bulletproof jackets, now it is again under the burden of goods and services tax of up to 5 thousand crores applied by the Indian government.

 The panel stated that “an additional burden of Rs 5,000 crore will be levied on the Army because of the new taxation laws in the form of GST.
 This has not been accounted for in the current year’s Budget for the Army.”